C-Elkins/Asset-Management/README.md

 **Built with ❤️ by the Krubles team**

-*Making IT asset management simple, powerful, and enjoyable.*
+*Making asset management simple, powerful, and enjoyable.*

 ---